fieldtrip/website/reference/tokenize.md

  spaces between two words).
 The default is rep=1, i.e. repeated separators are treated as one.

- See also SPLIT, STRTOK, TEXTSCAN
+ See also STRSPLIT, SPLIT, STRTOK, TEXTSCAN
 ```